Quantumberg/qdynamics-hrms-mkdoc-documentation/docs/Organization Management/EmploymentType.md

 **You can employ people under a number of categories, each having its own wage and leave entitlements.
 This is called an Employment Type.**

-QuantumBerg HRMS allows you to select an Employment Type from a pre-defined list or even create a new one based on your requirements.
+Q-Dynamics  HRMS allows you to select an Employment Type from a pre-defined list or even create a new one based on your requirements.

 To access the Employment Type, go to: